LeonardoDeFaveri/StandardLibrary/README.md

 -length: r11

 ------------------------------------------------------------------------------------------------------------------
-print

-This macro prints a string to the Standard Output, but it doesn't create a new line.
+print prints a string to the Standard Output, but it doesn't create a new line.

 Parameters: